danielanywhere/Geometry/README.md

 generic public use with or without a statically typed graphics system.

-For the full documentation of this library, you can access the API in HTML format at the associated GutHub user page library
+For the full documentation of this library, you can access the API in HTML format at the associated GitHub user page library
 <https://danielanywhere.github.io/Geometry>.